-Nineteen turnovers and sloppy play from start to finish led to the South Carolina men's basketball team getting eliminated by Arkansas with a final score of 69-64 in the second round of the SEC Tournament.
+Nineteen turnovers and sloppy play from start to finish led to the South Carolina men's basketball team elimination from the SEC Tournament at the hands of Arkansas, with a final score of 69-64 in the second round.

 This game went smoother for the Gamecocks than the regular season matchup, as Arkansas got the 81-65 win in Fayetteville.
 Both resulted in losses for South Carolina, and they had similar patterns as well, as just three Gamecocks scored in double-digits in both games.

 With this second round loss, the NCAA Tournament is out of the question for South Carolina.
 The Gamecocks will now await to see if they secured an NIT bid, which will be released on Sunday.